Stopwatch

-Human error on using stopwatch

-Even though stopwatches are created to be more accurate, humans are still prone to make mistakes every time they use one.
+Humans are prone to make mistakes every time they use one.
 Normally, humans will take about 180–200 milliseconds to detect and respond to visual stimulus.
 However, in most situations where a stopwatch is used, there are indicators that the timing event is about to happen, and the manual action of starting/stopping the timer can be much more accurate.
 The average measurement error using manual timing was evaluated to be around 0.04 s when compared to electronic timing, in this case for a running sprint.

 To get more accurate results, most researchers use the propagation of uncertainty equation in order to reduce any error in experiments.